department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/tsgli.md

 You’re automatically covered through TSGLI if you’re signed up for full-time SGLI.
 This insurance covers you even if your injury happened while you were off duty.

 To get payments—including retroactive TSGLI payments—you’ll need to apply.
 To file a claim, fill out the Application for TSGLI Benefits, and fax, email, or mail it to us.
-Look for the address of your service branch on the front page of the form.
+Look for the address of your service branch on the front page of the form.<br>

 [Download the Application for TSGLI Benefits](https://www.benefits.va.gov/INSURANCE/forms/SGLV_8600_ed2017-01.pdf).